 Are you hosting a holiday party this year?
 Being a good host can be incredibly rewarding, but it can be stressful, too.
 Thankfully, most of the stressors can be eliminated with a bit of advanced planning.
-If you’re wondering how to throw a party and prepare your home for guests, we’ve put together a list of 16 simple hosting tips that will make organizing a holiday party a breeze!
+If you’re wondering how to throw a party and prepare your home for holiday guests, check out these 17 simple hosting tips that will make organizing a holiday party a breeze!

 Prepare Guest Rooms

 Will your relatives or friends be staying overnight?
 Be sure to declutter the rooms where they’ll be staying and have everything set up before they arrive.
-Set out towels and washcloths.
-Fill a wicker basket with extra blankets and pillows near the bed.
+Set out towels and washcloths, fill a wicker basket with extra blankets, and place pillows near the bed.
 Clear out the closet or dresser drawers so there’s room in case they want to unpack their clothes.
-If you have extra phone chargers, include those in the room, too.
+If you have extra phone chargers, include those in the room as well.

 Stock the Bathroom